While most of you are busy studying for finals and gearing up for summer vacation, some of you have something else on the horizon -- GRADUATION!

 Need more ideas for what to wear to graduation?
 We've got you covered.
 Look no further than these other College Fashion articles:

-- 5 Stylish Outfits for Graduation - Pretty and polished looks for commencement
+- 5 Stylish Outfits for Graduation - Self-explanatory, lots of options

 Are you about to graduate?
 What are you most nervous about?
 Have you already graduated?
 What advice to you have for other seniors?
 Are you having a graduation party?
 What are you most excited for?
 Leave a comment and continue the discussion!